 Strategies

 Marketing success depends on both creative execution and strategic insight, grounded in real-world research and psychological principals.
-The strategies outlines are based on proven tactics that work – shaped by my knowledge of psychology, industry trends, and hands-on experience.
+The strategies outlines are based on proven tactics that work, and are shaped by my knowledge of psychology, industry trends, and hands-on experience.

 These strategies fall into three core categories: